Learning Decision Trees Recurrently Through Communication: RDTC Framework

-where \(\log \pi\) are the unnormalized log-probabilities of the categorical distribution and \(\tau\) is the temperature that parameterizes the discrete approximation.
-When \(\tau\) approaches 0, the output becomes a one-hot vector (binary when \(K=2\)) and otherwise, it is a continuous signal.
+where \(\log \pi\) are the unnormalized log-probabilities of the categorical distribution, \(\tau\) is the temperature that parameterizes the discrete approximation.
+When \(\tau \approx 0\), the output is a one-hot vector and otherwise, it is a continuous signal.

+Stochasticity is important for exploring all possible indices \(c^{(t)}\) of vocabulary \(A\) to find the most relevant attribute at each step \(t\).
+Therefore, we use Gumbel-softmax with $K=|A|$ to sample the attribute index \(c^{(t)}\) for RDT.
+As each \(d^{(t)}\) corresponds to the presence or absence of an attribute in \(x\), a deterministic prediction is beneficial.
+By introducing a temperature \(\tau\) to a regular softmax~\cite{hinton2015distilling} in AbL, we approximate the \(\arg \max\) function deterministically as \(\tau\) approaches 0:

-Popular training strategies include annealing the parameter \(\tau\) over time or augmenting the Gumbel-softmax with an \(\arg \max\) function that discretizes the activation in the forward pass and a straight-through identity function in the backward pass.
-We resort to the second strategy as it guarantees the communication signals to always be discrete during training.
+Since we use binary attributes, in this case $K=2$.
+Popular training strategies include (a) annealing \(\tau\) over time and (b) augmenting the soft approximation with an \(\arg \max\) that discretizes the activation in the forward pass and results in the identity function in the backward pass.
+Using (b) guarantees the communication to be always discrete.